|

 question: All experienced racers should know that in a crossing

-situation between a boat sailing downwind and a boat sailing upwind, both
+situation between a boat sailing downwind and a boat sailing upwind,

-situation.
-Rule 12 covers "not overlapped" but gets into
+Rule 12 covers "not overlapped"

-clear ahead/clear astern.
-Very confusing, please explain.
+but gets into clear ahead/clear astern.
+Very confusing, please

 A

-beautiful question that required serious thinking - just the kind I love!!
+beautiful question that required serious thinking - just the kind I

-Rule 11 must apply since 12 definitely will not address the situation (an
+the assumption that Rule 11 must apply since 12 definitely will not

-example of which I have diagrammed below - boats images courtesy of Dave
+address the situation (an example of which I have diagrammed below -

 ..